marcobraghim/suitup/README.md

-A bunch of features and stuff to help me create awesome apps
+A bunch of features and stuff to help me create awesome apps.

 ## Features